 Practice Self-Care: Prioritize activities that bring you joy and relaxation, whether it’s reading, listening to music, or spending time with loved ones.

-The Bottom Line: Does the Pain Go Away?
+The Bottom Line: Will the Discomfort Fade?

 Can Pain Start Months or Years Later After It Happens?